kaushalattaluri/CP_Book/README.md

 * Backend Part
   -> Handling the requests properly.

-* Including Analytics such as graphs (rating,imprvomenet), bar graphs, pie charts using machine learning.
+* Including Analytics such as graphs (rating,imprvomenet), bar graphs, pie charts.

-* Also recommend problems to the user based on his current rating level and peroformance.
+* Also recommend problems to the user based on his current rating level and peroformance using machine learning algorithms.